Home » Environment » E-Waste Management in India

 • Cadmium and lead in Solar panels/cells, solar Photovoltaic panels/cells/ modules.

-• Lead in Medical Devices (with the exception of all implanted and infected products).
+• Lead in Medical Devices (except all implanted and infected products).

-• Every producer shall provide the detailed information on the constituents of the equipment and their components or consumables or parts or spares.
+• Every producer shall provide detailed information on the constituents of the equipment and their components or consumables or parts, or spares.

 • This information would be provided along with a declaration of conformance to the reduction of hazardous substances provisions as and when required by the Central Pollution Control Board.